 The Vermont Human Rights Commission is charged with increasing public awareness of Vermont's civil rights laws.
 It fulfills this mandate by conducting workshops about civil rights laws and the Commission's role in enforcing those laws, by speaking with groups about their rights and responsibilities under those laws, and by responding to inquiries from members of the public.
 Many workshops are conducted in conjunction with other public agencies and private organizations.
 In addition, VHRC staff participate regularly in a number of networks, coalitions, and committees with other public and private entities.

-Staff are regularly asked to do trainings throughout the state on fair housing law, accessibility issues, bullying and harrassment in schools, illegal overview, sexual harassment and bias and implicit bias.
-The charge for training covers the costs of time, mileage and materials.
-For more information or to set up a training, please call (802) 828-1625 or email firstname.lastname@example.org.
+Staff are regularly asked to conduct trainings throughout the state on fair housing law, accessibility issues, sexual harassment, and implicit bias.
+The HRC may request payment for each training to covers the costs of time, mileage and materials.

 - Fair Housing Issues (service animals, reasonable modifications, reasonable accommodations, harassment, etc.)

 - The Vermont Human Rights Commission process